 Guatemala does not have a great variety of ‘purchase destinations’ to offer.
 There are no good beaches.
 Foreigners who buy properties in Guatemala typically settle in the city of Antigua (different from the Antigua island in the Caribbean), and on Lake Atitlan.

-This highlights the growing problem of political violence.
+These events highlight the growing problem of corruption and political violence in the country.
 Politicians, journalists, businessmen and even bus drivers are routinely killed in broad daylight in the capital, Guatemala City.

-Guatemala now faces a deteriorating peace and order situation, with escalating crime involving maras (gangs) and drug syndicates.
+Worse, Guatemala continues to face a deteriorating peace and order situation, with escalating crime involving maras (gangs) and drug syndicates.

 Antigua (pop 22,000) is a charming Spanish colonial town and, though earthquakes have done much damage over the centuries, there is much Spanish heritage.
 It is a refuge for elite Guatemalans, being only 45 minutes’ drive from Guatemala City, the capital, which is highly polluted and congested.